GSA/open-gsa-redesign/_apidocs/location-public-api.md

 * Alpha: https://api-alpha.sam.gov

 ## Authentication and API Keys
-User of this API must provide a System Account API key to use this Location Services API.
+User of this API must provide an API key to use this API.
+Request per day are limited based on the federal or non-federal or general roles.

-In order to use Public Location Services API, the following is required:
-* Valid SAM.gov Federal Government System Account API Key
+Note:
+* For production, users can request an API Key in their Profile under Account Details on https://sam.gov/
+* For prodlike, users can request an API Key in their Profile under Account Details on https://alpha.sam.gov/
+* Rate limit for Federal User is 1000 requests/day
+* Rate limit for Non-Federal User is 10 requests/day

-#### Generating a System Account API Key
+#### User Account API Key Creation
-* Users registered with a government email address and have appropriate System Account Manager or System Account Admin role may request a system account for data access.
-* If a user satisfies the above registration criteria they will be able to access the System Accounts widget from their Workspace page after logging in.
-* The user can then select “Request System Account” from the widget and fill out the required sections with appropriate Contract Opportunities permissions.
-* The requested system account will then need to be approved.
-After approval the user will be notified via email and they can also see the updated status in the System Account widget.
-* The user can select ‘Go to System Accounts’ in the widget from their workspace and enter a new system account password.
-* After setting up the password the user will see a new section for retrieving a system account API Key.
-The user must enter their password again to retrieve the key.
+* Registered user can request for a public API on ‘Account Details’ page.
+This page can be accessed on Account Details page on SAM.gov
+* User must enter account password on ‘Account Details’ page to view the API Key information.
+If an incorrect password is entered, an error will be returned.
+* After the API Key is generated on ‘Account Details’ page, the API Key can be viewed on the Account Details page immediately.
+The API Key is visible until user navigates to a different page.
+* If an error is encountered during the API Key generation/retrieval, then user will receive an error message and must try again.

 ## Public Location Services API Request and Responses